Arjan-Singh-Khatri/Wait-Game/README.md

 # Wait-Game
-Game to win the sojoSociety game jam
+Game to win the sojoSociety game jam.